eburdon/Seng371-SoftwareEvolutionClassProject/M1_ComplexityLanguage/M1_README.md

 Sources and generated Raw Files
 ----------------------

 As a warning, this section is LARGE.
-First, I go over the sources and run commands for Part A. I had to create two versions of a script since the first one didn't work.
-Next, I go over sources and run commands for Part B which had two parts, the crawler and output data handler, of which you can do two different things with it.
+First, I'll go over the sources and run commands for Part A (source code analysis).
+In this part, I had to create two versions of the same script since the first one didn't correctly extract the information I needed.
+Next, I'll cover the sources and run commands for Part B (package index analysis) which in turn had two further parts, the crawler and output data handler.

 ---------